My Favorite Place in Lebanon

 The Government is making slow progress in its efforts to restore the castle.

-This communications tower marks the beginning of the Israeli/Palestinian terriroty
+This communications tower marks the beginning of the Israeli/Palestinian territory

-The Israeli soldiers who held up here and left part of themselves at the site can never legally return.
+The Israeli soldiers who held up here can never legally return.
 In 2007 a film was made about the wartime experience (creatively named: Beaufort) and was nominated for an Academy Award.

 For more information on Beaufort and its restoration visit this link: